Physetica homoscia: Behaviour

 The larvae are very active and drop to the ground when disturbed.
 The adult moths are on the wing from September to June and are attracted to light.

 Life history and host species

 Ozothamnus leptophyllus, a larval host species of P. homoscia.'

 Larvae of P. homoscia feed on Ozothamnus leptophyllus and Ozothamnus vauvilliersii.
-Hudson states that the larvae are parasitised by a species of fly.
-The larvae pupate in the soil and the pupa life stage lasts for approximately 6 weeks.
+Hudson states that the larvae are parasitised by a fly species.
+The larvae pupate in the soil, and the pupa life stage lasts for approximately 6 weeks.